 Midway through, you should also see the Visual Studio Installer pop up, if you’ve chosen to install it.

-Once the installer runs its course, you should be able to open your projects using the newly-installed Unity Editor version.
+Once the installer runs its course, you should be able to start new projects or open existing projects using the newly-installed Unity Editor version.

 Article continues after the advertisement: